open-education-hub/oer-template/README.md

 This command will open the web server on port `8888`.

-Make sure that you run command in the `output directory`.
+Make sure that you run command in the `output` directory.

 ## Chapter Contents